FrancesCoronel/personal-website-v3/site/content/adventures/2014-02-21-nothing-to-envy.md

 ---
-title: "Nothing to Envy - Book Review"
+title: 'Nothing to Envy - Book Review'
 date: 2014-02-21
-description: "A research-oriented piece for my history class."
+description: 'A research-oriented piece for my history class.'
 banner: https://fvcproductions.files.wordpress.com/2014/03/51454715.jpg?w=600&h=340&crop=1
 aliases:
   - /2014/03/04/nothing-to-envy/
   - /blog/2014/03/04/nothing-to-envy/
-tags:
-    - barbara demick
-    - book review
-    - dictatorships
-    - fvcproductions
-    - journalism
-    - korea
-    - north
-    - north korea
-    - nothing to envy
 categories:
   - blog
 ---

 This was a more research-oriented piece for my history class, but I hope you enjoy it - it was honestly a really eye-opening book and I'm just grateful to have read it.